Goodall Cup: 1909–1910: The beginning of the Inter-State Series

 The first game of the second Inter-State Series saw team Victoria travel up to the Sydney Glaciarium to meet the New South Wales team in front of an enthusiastic crowd.
-Victora defeated the New South Wales team by a score of 4–2 with goals being scored by Victorians Andrew Reid (who had 2 goals), Robert Jackson and Dudley Woods.
+Victoria defeated the New South Wales team by a score of 4–2 with goals being scored by Victorians Andrew Reid (who had 2 goals), Robert Jackson and Dudley Woods.
 Scoring for New South Wales was done by Jack Pike and Les Turnbull.
 The second game was dominated by Victoria who overwhelmed New South Wales by a score of 12–0.

 The third night concluded with the 3rd straight win for Victoria with a convincing 8–0 victory over New South Wales.
 The goals were scored by Henry "Hal" Newman Reid Jr., who had five goals and his brother Andrew Reid with three goals.